djotaku/laserdefender/README.md

   method where we set a delay between bullets fired out.

   - Learned to spawn enemy waves in a 2D game

+   - Learned both how to use advanced particle effects for the explosions and for the starfields that give a parallax view

+   - Learned about changing the render layer order to keep the laser from appearing on top of the player or enemy launching it.